-oility nciple 1) A tenure track appointment at the University of Antwerp offers a minimum of five years' security with clear assessment criteria to meet in order to achieve a permanent contract.
-The only reason why this TTL appointment may not result in a permanent position is because it does not meet the assessment criteria which were agreed at the start.
+Stability (Principle 1) A tenure track appointment at the University of Antwerp offers a minimum of five years' security with clear assessment criteria to meet in order to achieve a permanent contract.
+The only reason why this TTL appointment may not result in a permanent position is that it does not meet the assessment criteria which were agreed at the start.
 Professional development support and the research culture at Antwerp means that most researchers will achieve this.
-Ben Pay and efits nciple 4) Each researcher on the tenure track is categorised as a civil servant and therefore achieves comparable salaries and benefits as outlined in the Dutch Higher Education Code.
-Resi ponsible A formal evaluation process with clear and tailored criteria exists for each position.
+Fair Pay and Benefits (Principle 4) Each researcher on the tenure track is categorised as a civil servant and therefore achieves comparable salaries and benefits as outlined in the Dutch Higher Education Code.
+Pay scales for each position are available on the university website.
+Responsible Evaluation (Principle 9) A formal evaluation process with clear and tailored criteria exists for each position.
 This is defined at the time of appointment and is tailored to both the individual and the academic discipline.
 A midterm review highlights individuals' progress and allows the opportunity to reflect on criteria and where additional support is required.